 Ovarian cysts are fluid-filled sacs located within the ovaries.
-Many girls and women develop ovarian cysts at some point, but most cysts are painless and harmless.
+Many people develop ovarian cysts at some point, but most cysts are painless and harmless.
 In fact, a majority of ovarian cysts resolve themselves without treatment within a couple of months.

 Some ovarian cysts can cause more serious symptoms and require treatment.
 For these more serious cysts, our care team at Children's Hospital Colorado will evaluate the cyst and work with a multidisciplinary team to develop the appropriate care plan.